Frequently Asked Questions about Teaching in Spain

 You'll work part time at a public school as an English Language and Culture Assistant.
 As a native English speaker, you will be assisting classes or small groups of students in order to develop their listening and conversational skills, as well as their understanding of North American culture.
 In many schools, you'll also teach English to members of the school staff.
 If you are placed in a bilingual school, you may facilitate English conversational activities in subjects such as science, art, physical education, and history.

 Exact responsibilities of Language and Culture Assistants vary according to each individual school.
 However, you won’t be left alone with an entire class of students, nor will you be responsible for grading, discipline, or the independent supervision of students.
-Assistants in Madrid have 16 classroom hours per week, while those in Andalucía have 12.
+Assistants in Madrid have 16 classroom hours per week and work four days a week.
 While you’re physically in the classroom 12-16 hours a week, you may be invited to work gatherings or professional development sessions for a few additional hours a week.
-Fortunately, everyone works four days a week!

 How will I find an apartment?Click to Open